merkle-open/NitroNetSitecore/docs/samples.md

 	</div>

 ### A Layout view
-In Sitecore you can add only components without a datasource or placeholders to a layout-file.
+In Sitecore you can add only components without a datasource or placeholders to a layout file.

 	<!DOCTYPE html>
 	<html>